kenkyusha/cv_position/README.md

 ![sys7](/pictures/net_smallNet_pred_raw_cross_sys7.png)

 ### Analysis
+Thinking about this problem of indoor positioning, where we measurements (images) are taken at each position covering almost 360 ° field of view should work very well using data-driven approaches.
+I can only think of that the CNN trained with this kind of data and target values (labels), is getting little bit confused on what to look in an image.
+If I picture myself in a room and try to understand the relation of objects and walls around me, then first thing I think about are the key features.
+Just as if one is looking at a city map of the place where they are travelling to, we look for certain details such as monuments, significant structures etc for understanding where we are located.
+This itself gave me an idea that perhaps the CNN can be tought by just showing the lines or the edges of the objects in the images.
+These lines will look more or less the same if the position is moving towards them or away from them meaning translational invariance and this is exactly something which CNN-s are really good at.

 TODO:
 - Grab images of the testing set (cross) and their labels (ca 1500) and
 - find labels from the training set (horizontal and vertical), which are close to the testing images